 The College of Vocational Rehabilitation Professionals (the College) is a Federal NFP corporation which certifies those people who work with disabled, ill or injured clients, through a rigorous application process and 6 hour competency examination.
 Our mandate is to protect the public but as a voluntary College we do not have the authority to licence.
 The College operates in much the same manner as accountants, engineers and teachers.
 Stakeholders recognize the strength of the certification process without legislation behind that authority.

 The College ensures current competency through the mandatory submission of ongoing College approved education.
-As the self-regulatory body for practicing vocational rehabilitation professionals across Canada, we have a fair and adjudicable complaints and discipline process for any member of the public who has, or is, receiving vocational rehabilitation (VR) or vocational evaluation (VE) services.
+As the self-regulatory body for practicing vocational rehabilitation professionals across Canada/USA, we have a fair and adjudicable complaints and discipline process for any member of the public who has, or is, receiving vocational rehabilitation (VR) or vocational evaluation (VE) services.

 Smaller communities or those communities that do not have a municipal police force will need to contact the local Provincial Police Service or RCMP in their region of residence for direction.
 Most Police Forces have website links that will provide the procedure online, local process and the necessary forms to complete this check.
 Find the appropriate website for your place of residence and follow their guidance.

 For Registrants and new applicants who live in the Municipality of Metro Toronto, you must contact CVRP at firstname.lastname@example.org to request the specific VSPC application form as arranged specifically with the Toronto Police Service.
 The form will be returned by email in PDF format and must be printed on legal size paper.
 The completed form must be mailed to Toronto Police Service Headquarters, 40 College Street, Toronto ON M5G 2J3, or there is a “drop box” for Vulnerable Sector Screening requests with a Certified Cheque or Money Order attached to it.